ThinkEQ/assembly-solutions-ltd/src/pages/product/panel-wiring.md

       text: As a manufacturer who is committed to supporting customers as best we can, we usually assist with the initial design by bringing our engineering expertise to every panel wiring project.
-We generally work from drawings and bills of materials, but if required we can reverse engineer products from a sample or prototype.
+We generally work from drawings and bills of materials, but if required we can reverse engineer [control panels](www.assembly-solutions.com/control-panels) from a sample or
+        prototype.
   - type: testimonial
     testimonial:
       quote: We have a great relationship with ASL and have worked with them for many